 Dr. Dobyns is a Professor clinician-scientist in Pediatrics and Genetic Medicine at UW and Seattle Childrens’ Research Institute.
 He is PI on multiple R01 grants studying genetics of neurobiological disorders.
 He has a close research collaboration with Dr. Jonathan Perkins (Professor of Oto-HNS, Project Mentor) to study the genetics of lymphatic malformations of the head and neck.
 Dr. Dobyns is currently serving as the Primary Research Mentor for one Resident Research Trainee.

 Blake Hannaford, PhD

-Dr. Hannaford is a Professor of Electrical Engineering and directs the UW Biorobotics Lab.
+Dr. Hannaford is a Professor of Electrical and Computer Engineering and directs the UW Biorobotics Lab.
 He has developed a team of engineers with specialized software, analytical skills, and expertise in robotics, control, open source software and real time 3D graphics.
 He has over $4M of current or completed research projects and has a close research collaboration with Dr. Kris Moe (Professor of Oto-HNS, Research Project Mentor) since 2010.
 Dr. Hannaford has served as Primary Research Mentor for several Resident Research Trainees in collaboration with Drs.
 Moe and Davis.

 David Horn, MD